wernerware/video-notes/obfuscation/README.md

   inflating: org/a/a/a/class_414.java
 ```

 Fernflower has taken the obfuscated class files and renamed them as it traversed the artifact in a fashion that is friendlier to the OS, so we can unzip the artifact now.
-They're still amost completely meaningless, but at least now they can get into the file system.
+They're still almost completely meaningless, but at least now they can get into the file system.

 ## De-obfuscation and refactoring tools

 So now that we have the code formatted textually once again, we can import it into an IDE and start looking for the information we need.
-This is where the creativity can come in.
+This is where creativity can come in.
 For instance, a quick way to look for interesting things is to search for string literals.
-Generally you're going to find whatever string literals are in a given app are not changed.
+Generally you're going to find whatever string literals are in a given app are not changed by the obfuscation process.
 I found it's pretty easy to search with a simple regular expression with grep:

 ```bash
 grep -rn '\".*\"' .